jrihon/thesis/chapters/00_chapter/00_section_03.typ

 ===== Lennard-Jones potential
 #let content-lj = [
 Atoms are not only interacting through attraction and repulsion based on fixed charges, but also experience these forces through instantaneous dipole moment.
 These are fleeting moment in which atoms can induce a dipole in other atoms, creating an momentary shift in repulsive force.
 This phenomenom is known as the _London dispersion_.
 Due to the 'cloud' of electrons cloaking the core of an atom, they portray an _atomic radius_ that sterically hinders other atoms from getting too close as these clouds repulse each other (@fig-lennardjones).
-We often refer to @eq-lenardjones as the 12-6 potential.
+We often refer to @eq-lenardjones as the 12-6 potential or Lennard-Jones potential.

-Keeping consistent with the symbols, the $r_("ij")$ parameter represents the distance between the //two atoms $i$ and $j$.
+Keeping consistent with the symbols, the $r_("ij")$ //parameter represents the distance between the //two atoms $i$ and $j$.
 ]
 #let fig-lj = [
   #figure(